Reflecting on our sense of happiness in different key areas of life can be difficult, especially if our life is seemingly all going well.

 4 = Almost always

-The MSLSS was developed in response to a growing interest in promoting positive psychological well-being amongst young people and students (Sarasom, 1997).
+The MSLSS was developed in response to a growing interest in promoting positive psychological wellbeing among young people and students (Sarason, 1997).
 With its use, Huebner hoped to:

 - I enjoy being at home with my family.